BIGJRA/BIGJRA.github.io/reborn.md

 |Bind           |$500       |
 |Spite          |$250       |

-It's worth noting that every move tutor in the game will only charge you once per move - so don't feel bad about deleting a tutor move once you've learned it once since you can go get it back for free.
+It's worth noting that every tutor in the game will only charge you once per move - so don't feel bad about deleting a tutor move once you've learned it once since you can go get it back for free.

 Onyx Trainer School Move Tutor 2